Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration

-As presented in Table \ref{c2}, the long-term task outcomes reveal the source model's poor performance, with an average mAP of 16.4.
+As presented in Table \ref{c2}, the long-term tasks outcomes reveal the source model's poor performance, with an average mAP of 16.4.
 Despite the improvement of Memclr and IRG, their performance also begins to decline in the later rounds, failing to maintain stability over long-term adaptation.
 We believe this is due to the aforementioned methods not accounting for continual distribution shifts, resulting in error accumulation and catastrophic forgetting.
-Furthermore, CoTTA utilizes a stochastic restoration mechanism to mitigate forgetting, but its randomness may result in losing crucial information, thus limiting its performance at 19.1 mAP.
-In contrast, SVDP which employs sparse visual prompts raises the performance to 25.3 mAP.
+Furthermore, CoTTA utilizes a stochastic restoration mechanism to mitigate forgetting, but its randomness may result in losing crucial information, thus limiting its performance at 19.1 mAP. {We also observe that WHW exhibits noticeable performance degradation over prolonged continuous shifts, dropping to an average of 24.2 mAP.
+This indicates that freezing the backbone and relying solely on the additional adapters struggles to capture evolving target knowledge over extended periods.} In contrast, SVDP which employs sparse visual prompts raises the performance to 25.3 mAP.
 Particularly, AMROD yields a remarkable 12.8 mAP enhancement over the Source and surpasses all comparative baselines using 80\% adaptation iterations, which employs the ARR mechanism to conserve valuable knowledge while eliminating noise from prior domains.
 These findings empirically validate the effectiveness of our proposed method in ensuring stable and efficient adaptation amidst synthetic continual distribution shifts, across both short-term and long-term scenarios.

-\subsubsection{\textbf{Real-World Continual Distribution Shift}}
+\subsection{Real-World Continual Distribution Shift}